-The growing interest and increasing success of the Clinical Teaching Practicum inspired the development of a comprehensive program to fully prepare students for an academic career and equip them with skills in teaching, scholarship and leadership.
-In 2014, Dr. Zsuzsa Horvath, ACT ARCO Director, and Dr. Christine Wankiiri-Hale, ACT ARCO Clinical Director and Associate Dean of Student Affairs, developed a two-year certificate program rooted in a comprehensive curriculum that covered the three pillars of an academic career: teaching, scholarship and service.
+The growing interest and increasing success of the Clinical Teaching Practicum inspired the development of a comprehensive program to fully prepare students for all aspects of an academic career and equip them with skills in teaching, scholarship and leadership.
+In 2014, Dr. Zsuzsa Horvath, ACT ARCO Director, and w/people/christine-wankiiri-hale-dmd, ACT ARCO Clinical Director and Associate Dean of Student Affairs, developed a two-year certificate program rooted in a comprehensive curriculum that covered the three pillars of an academic career: teaching, scholarship and service.
 Notably, this program was developed several years before ADEA released its 2018 Policy Brief “Our Future Faculty—The Importance of Recruiting Students and Residents to Academic Dentistry.”

 The comprehensive three-tiered program to train future dental educators offers three different ways for pre-doctoral dental students to prepare for a teaching career: a comprehensive, two-year certificate program (ACT ARCO); academic career track elective courses; and extracurricular activities.
 The program offers different opportunities designed to meet varied levels of student interest and commitment—those who are resolute in choosing a teaching career to those who are just curious.
 Dr. Horvath’s philosophy is that the opportunity should be available to students to learn about and practice teaching when they are ready and their schedule allows.
 “We are very pleased,” said Dr. Horvath, “faculty support and enthusiasm for the program is now very high.
 Third- and fourth-year students are looking forward to developing and practicing teaching skills, and first- and second-year students see their peers as student teachers in preclinical courses.”